burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept name = constraints;
 ```

 Atomic, Conjunction, and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's one of the simplest form of it.

-Such constraints provide you with a means to constrain the template type.
+**Motivation of doing this.** Such constraints provide you with a means to constrain the template type.

 To express the actual syntactical requirements, you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.

-In that context *requires* specifies an expression on template parameters that evaluate a requirement (since C++20).
+In that context **requires** specifies an expression on template parameters that evaluate a requirement (since C++20).
 Its syntax is the following:
 ```cpp
 requires { requirements }
 requires (parameter list) { requirements }
 ```
 All the compiler does with requirements is check whether they form valid C++ code or not.
 The concept defined via [requires](https://en.cppreference.com/w/cpp/keyword/requires) can have one of the following types:

-* **A Simple Requirement.**
+* **I. A Simple Requirement.**
 Example of create concept with using *constraint* and *requires*:
   ```cpp
   template <typename Iter>